 Nuclear medicine technologists give patients radioactive materials to produce images of physiologic function.
 Additionally, a radiographer may advance to management, education, or equipment sales.
+Radiographers may work in many different modalities.

 ENVIRONMENTAL CONDITIONS

 As a radiology student, you will be exposed to a variety of substances within the work environment and clinical sites.
 You can expect exposure to blood, body tissues, and fluids.
 There is the potential of exposure to electrical hazards, hazardous waste materials, radiation, poisonous substances, chemicals, loud or unpleasant noises and high stress emergency situations.
 Students are given instruction about OSHA Blood-Borne Pathogens and Universal Precautions prior to starting clinical rotations through computer-based training (CBT) modules.